bephrem1/OutfitHash-Public/README.md

 **School Year:** Freshman @ University of Maryland (class of 2021) </br>

 ## Site Is Live At : https://www.outfithash.com/
+#### Note: The Real GitHub Repo Is Private But This Logs The Site's Journey Up To Launch

 **Project Start Date:** 12/7/17 </br>
 **v1.0.0 (Beta) Published:** 12/23/17 </br>